rupeshnemade/sumologic-kubernetes-collection/deploy/docs/Best_Practices.md

 The OpenTelemetry Collector doesn't have a compaction mechanism.
 It reuses persistent storage space which but is unable to free it to filesystem.
-This leads to situation when database file can grow a lot (due to a spike in data traffic) but after some time only small piece of the file will be used for data storage (until next spike).
+This leads to a situation where the database file can grow a lot (due to a spike in data traffic) but after some time only small piece of the file will be used for data storage (until next spike).

 ### Examples